-cmd2 can issue a prompt before soliciting user input.
+cmd2 issues a configurable prompt before soliciting user input.

 cmd2 provides two functions to provide asynchronous feedback to the user